-Throughout the year, St Joseph’s Catholic Primary School aims to nourish and strengthen pupils’ understanding of Christ’s presence in the Blessed Sacrament.
-Each half term has a specific focus on Adoremus linked to a quote from the Bible and a painting.
+Throughout the year, St Joseph’s Catholic Primary School aimed to nourish and strengthen pupils’ understanding of Christ’s presence in the Blessed Sacrament.
+Each half term had a specific focus on Adoremus linked to a quote from the Bible and a painting.

 Did Our Hearts Not Burn Within Us by Michael Malm

 ‘And their eyes were opened and they recognised Him.’
 Luke 24:31